 You likely keep your bingeing and purging secret.
 This is so family, friends, and healthcare providers won’t know about it.
 It's vital to find a healthcare provider who is supportive and won't judge you.
 Keep looking until you find a healthcare provider you can trust.
 When you find a healthcare provider for bulimia, they will want to get a detailed history of your behaviors.
 They may ask for your permission to get more information from loved ones or other healthcare providers.
 Sometimes you will need psychological testing.

-Blood tests may be done to check overall health and nutritional status.
+You may have blood tests.
+These are to check your overall health and nutritional status.

 Early treatment can often prevent future problems.
 Bulimia, and the malnutrition that results, can affect nearly every organ system in the body.
 Bulimia can be deadly.
-If you suspect bulimia, talk with a healthcare provider for more information.
+If you think you have bulimia, talk with a healthcare provider.

 How is bulimia treated?

 Bulimia is often treated with both individual therapy and family therapy.
-The focus is on changing your behavior and correcting any nutritional problems.
+The focus is on changing your behavior and fixing any nutritional problems.

-Medicine (often antidepressants or anti-anxiety medicines) may help if you are also depressed or anxious.
+Antidepressant or anti-anxiety medicine may help if you are also depressed or anxious.

 A healthcare provider and a nutritionist will be part of your care.

-Your family can play a vital supportive role in any treatment process.
+Your trusted friends and family members can play a vital support role in any treatment process.